-In order to use the previously described library, the user (a software developer who wants to test web interface software) has to build (by some drag and drop actions) an interconnected model which will permit through a DEVSimPy simulation to automatically generate the test scripts and execute them in order to obtain the test results under Snapshots of log files format.
+In order to use the previously described library, the user (a software developer who wants to test GUI software) has to build (by some drag and drop actions) an interconnected model which will permit through a DEVSimPy simulation to automatically generate the test scripts and execute them in order to obtain the test results under Snapshots of log files format.
 An example of an interconnected model is given in figure 4.
-This model involves two atomic models (events): OpenBrowser which is an OPenApp model and NewOnglet.
+This model involves two atomic models (events) : OpenBrowser which is an OPenApp model and NewOnglet.
 These two models are aggregated using the Sikuli model.
 The RF Launcher model is connected to the Sikuli model to execute the test and visualize the results as explained in 3.3.3.

-4. VALIDATION OF THE PROPOSED APPROACH
+4. VALIDATION OF THE PROPOSED AP-PROACH

 The previous TestAutom library has been validated on a real case application used in the medical domain.
+The approach is validated in a simple case which shows the basis of use of DEVSimPy for the automation of test GUI.